-- 1. The degree programme has a student workload of 180 ECTS credit points, whereby one ECTS credit point is the equivalent of 28 hours of study. - 2.
-The propaedeutic phase of the degree programme has a student workload of 60 ECTS credit points. - 3.
+- 1. The degree programme has a student workload of 180 ECTS credit points. - 2.
+The first year of the degree programme has a student workload of 60 ECTS credit points. - 3.
 The student workload is expressed in whole ECTS credit points.